custom-components/pyscript/docs/reference.rst

   numbers or ranges (no spaces).
 Ranges are inclusive.
 For example, if you specify hours as ``6,10-13`` that means hours of 6,10,11,12,13.
 The trigger happens on the next minute, hour, day that matches the specification.
 See any Linux documentation for examples and more details (note: names for days of week and months are not supported; only their integer values are).
+The cron features use the ``croniter`` package, so check its `documentation <https://pypi.org/project/croniter/>` for additional specification formats that are supported (eg: ``*/5`` repeats every 5th unit, days of week can be specified with English abbreviations, and an optional 6th field allows seconds to be specified).

 When the ``@time_trigger`` occurs and the function is called, the keyword argument ``trigger_type`` is set to ``"time"``, and ``trigger_time`` is the exact ``datetime`` of the time specification that